pietrobe/EMIx/examples/README.md

 Given an input file config.yml create an EMI (or KNPEMI) problem
 ```
-problem = EMI_problem(config.yml)
+problem = EMI_problem("config.yml")
 ```
-If not specified in config.yml, default input parameters are specified in (KNP)EMI_problem.py
+The input .yml file contains time discretisation parameters, input files, tags information, and physical parameters.
+If not specified in config.yml, default input parameters are taken from (KNP)EMI_problem.py

+Remark on tags:
-The boundary tag is not necessary, when pure Neumann boundary conditions are used (default).
-The default value of the extra tag is 1 and the default of membrane is the same as the intra tag.
-The intra tag must be provided (as an integer or a list).
+- when pure Neumann boundary conditions are used (default) the boundary tag is not necessary.
+- The default value of the extra tag is 1 and the default of membrane is the same as the intra tag.
+- The intra tag must be provided (as an integer or a list).

 Read `data/README.md` for additional info about input generation from surface geometries.

 Create ionic model (possibly for membrane subset, using tags=... argument, default is applied on all membranes) and call problem.init_ionic_model():